wp-plugins/watchcountcom-wordpress-plugin/readme.txt

 Niche bloggers may like to showcase interesting products to their readership –- items that actual eBay users have voted as most popular -– knowing that eBay, with its extensive and varied marketplace, is an easy place to locate appealing items in almost any category (iPods, real estate, collectible coins, giant bubble wrap...).
 By specifying just a few keywords or **post tags**, continuously updated, in-demand items can be displayed to your audience.

-**eBay sellers** who blog might also enjoy the ability to showcase their products, whether tacitly in their blog's sidebar, or more overtly &#8211; embedded within posts.
-The WCCWPPI can also display any specific eBay item, good for directing readers' attention to a newly listed item.
+**eBay sellers** who blog might also enjoy the ability to showcase their products, whether tacitly in their blog's sidebar, or more overtly -- embedded within posts.
+The WCCWPPI can also display any specific eBay item, good for directing readers' attention to a newly listed product.
 Moreover, if you're a fan of the famed [eBay Daily Deals](http://www.WatchCount.com/go/?link=wp_i_edd "eBay Daily Deals"), you can opt to display those as well.

 If you have an **ePN** account and a blog on your own domain, you can potentially make money by generating affiliate commissions when your visitors click through to eBay then make purchases.